George Floyd protests in Iowa

 This is a list of George Floyd protests in Iowa, United States.

 Locations

 Ames

 Roughly 300 people gathered the evening of May 30 to march around Ames' City Hall.

 Cedar Rapids

 Protesters gathered at the Linn County Courthouse on May 29, 2020.

+Council Bluffs

+A small group protested in Bayliss Park on May 31.

 Davenport

 May 30: More than 500 people in LaClaire Park to protest.
 Rocks were thrown during part of the protest.
 May 31: Dozens of shots were fired all over the city.
 At midnight, a 22-year-old female protester was shot in the back and died.
 A police officer injured in a drive-by shooting was recovering and in "good spirits."
 On June 1, at around 3:00 a.m., three Davenport police officers were ambushed by gunfire while on patrol.
 Two of the officers were injured while the third returned fire.

 Decorah

 About 200 people gathered on Water Street on the afternoon of May 31 to protest.